dfahren/sentry-jboss-EAP7.x-module/README.md

 You could also install this in any other JBoss AS or Wildfly server as long as the latter adheres to the namespace "urn:jboss:module:1.5".

 ## Instructions
+0. Clone this repository.
-1. Add the whole path `modules/system/layers/base/io/sentry/main/` from this repository to your JBoss home directory.
+1. Add the whole path `modules/system/layers/base/io/sentry/main/` and all files contained within to your JBoss home directory.
-2. Add the custom handler tags below to your `standalone.xml` or `domain.xml` file(s)
+2. Add the custom handler, formatter, and root logger tags shown below to your *standalone.xml* or *domain.xml* file(s).
+The serve demonstration purposes.
+Use as you like.
 ```xml
 <custom-handler name="SENTRY" class="io.sentry.jul.SentryHandler" module="io.sentry">
 	<level name="WARN"/>